fossasia/pslab-scripts/README.md

 The CSV measurements of each PSLab sensor box can be retrieved in real time from the file server via WiFi:

-1. A detailed manual on how to connect to the devices file server for the first time can be found [here](/docs/network_connection_manual.md).
+1. A detailed manual on how to connect to the devices file server for the first time can be found in the [docs](/docs/network_connection_manual.md).
 2. Once connected, the PSLab will appear in the "Network Devices" section.
 <p align="center">
     <img src="./docs/images/access_network_folder.png" alt="Access network device" width="70%">